Idaho v. United States: History

 In May 1858, Colonel Steptoe led a group of about 130 dragoons north toward the Coeur d'Alene lands.
 On May 16, 1858, he was met by a force of about 600 Indians who, after blocking Steptoe's path forward, began to fight the next day.
 Steptoe withdrew after losses of men and upon running low in ammunition.

 In 1867, President Andrew Johnson established a reservation for the Coeur d'Alene tribe at the request of the territorial governor, but the tribe never accepted the reservation as Lake Coeur d'Alene and the main waterways, on which they depended for fishing, were not included.
 The tribe depended on the rivers and the lake for fish, camas, reeds for baskets, and other needs.
 In 1873, the Commissioner of Indian Affairs sent a commission to induce the Coeur d'Alenes to accept a reservation.
 Following negotiations, a reservation of approximately 598000 acres was established.
 The reservation boundaries included the Hangman Valley, the Coeur d'Alene River, the St. Joe River, and all but a small portion of Lake Coeur d'Alene.

 The agreement was implemented with an executive order, which was intended to be temporary until Congress approved it.
 Cession of land was supposed to be compensated.
 Congress never approved the action, and in 1883 the United States conducted a survey of the reservation.
 Congress in 1886 authorized the Secretary of the Interior to negotiate with the tribe, to gain their cession of all of their land outside the reservation.
 In 1887 the tribe and the federal government came to an agreement under those terms, but Lake Coeur d'Alene and related waters were part of the reservation.
 In 1889, the tribe ceded the northern third of the reservation back to the federal government, including part of Lake Coeur d'Alene, for compensation.
-Unusually, in contrast to practices at the time, the reservation boundary was drawn across the lake, rather than by the meandering high water line.
+Unusually, in contrast to practices at the time, the reservation boundary was drawn across the lake, rather than by meandering the high water line.
 The agreement stated that it was not binding until ratified by Congress.